Ruth Holton

+Ruth Holton (born 1961) is an English soprano singer.

 Training

-Holton won a choral exhibition at Clare College, Cambridge and studied music there.Ruth Holton Biography at GoldbergWeb.com.Accessed November 1, 2009.
+Holton won a choral exhibition at Clare College, Cambridge and studied music there.
 Her later musical studies were with Elizabeth Lane, Nancy Long and Julie Kennard.

 Career

-Like several other former members of the Clare College choir, she joined the Cambridge Singers, founded by John Rutter, a previous director of music at Clare.Profile of Cambridge Singers on their own record label, Collegium Records, accessed November 1, 2009.
+Like several other former members of the Clare College choir, she joined the Cambridge Singers, founded by John Rutter, a previous director of music at Clare.
 She has also been recorded as a member of the Tallis Scholars.